Foot-and-mouth disease: Indonesia (2022)

-Having eradicated in 1986, FMD was again detected in Indonesia in May 2022.
+After being eradicated there in 1986, FMD was again detected in Indonesia in May 2022.
 The Australian government has offered its assistance but remains unconcerned, considering the risk to the country's biosecurity to be low.
 The Department of Agriculture (DAWE) is the responsible body and has been monitoring the situation.
 DAWE has determined there is only a low risk and has stockpiled vaccines since 2004 anyhow.

 In response to the Indonesian outbreak, Australian authorities began checking parcels and baggage from Indonesia and China.
 Disinfectant floormats were also installed at Australian airports to clean footwear.
 The Albanese Government rejected calls by opposition parties to close the border to travel from Indonesia.
-In addition, New Zealand authorities have banned travellers from Indonesia from bringing meat products, screened baggage from Indonesia, and installed floor mats.
+In addition, New Zealand authorities have banned travellers from Indonesia from bringing meat products, have screened baggage from Indonesia, and installed floor mats.
 New Zealand Prime Minister Jacinda Ardern and Biosecurity Minister Damien O'Connor have expressed concern about the impact of foot and mouth disease on New Zealand's substantial cattle, sheep and pig populations as well as wildlife.

+Germany (2025)

+In January 2025, an outbreak of foot-and-mouth disease was reported in a herd of water buffalo near Berlin.
+A 3 kilometre exclusion zone and a 10 kilometre monitoring zone were imposed, and after four days no further cases had been detected within 1 kilometre of the original case.

+Hungary and Slovakia (2025)

+On March 8, 2025, a confirmed case of foot-and-mouth disease was reported at a cattle farm in Kisbajcs, located in the northwestern corner of Hungary, the first such case in 50 years.
+Immediate counter-measures were made to mitigate the spread of the disease, including the liquidation of all 1400 animals in the affected herd and the burial of their carcasses.
+The government of the United Kingdom subsequently banned all imports of cattle, sheep, pigs and deer, as well as banning travellers from bringing meat and dairy products with them, from both Hungary and neighbouring Slovakia due to the farm's proximity to the country's border.
+As of March 10, 2025, the eradication of the disease was still in progress.
+On March 21, 2025, the foot-and-mouth disease was confirmed to cross the Hungarian-Slovak border with three cattle farms in villages Medveďov, Ňárad and Baka in Dunajská Streda district having the cases of the disease.
+The Fourth Slovak farm with infected cattle confirmed was in village Lúč na Ostrove on March 25, with another source of the disease confirmed in Hungarian village Levél on March 26.
+A Fifth infected farm in Slovakia was confirmed on March 30 in Plavecký Štvrtok.
+Both countries started with strict border controls, including stopping of traffic on several border crossings.
+All Slovak zoological gardens were closed temporarily.